October 17 - 19, 2025

 - 11.00 - 13.00: Architecture tours with different focuses and guides:

 Starting point: Hufeisensiedlung information station, Fritz-Reuter-Allee 44, 12359 Berlin.
-The tours last around one and a half to two hours and are dedicated to the topics of "Life in the World Heritage Site" as well as aspects of building, contemporary, social, cultural, urban and architectural history.
-If there is greater demand, thematically focused, target group-specific or English-language tours are also possible. - 13.15 - 14.00: Curator-guided tours; at the end of the tours visit to the rentable museum TAUTES HEIM, with explanation by the private operators Katrin Lesser and Ben Buschfeld
+The tours last around one and a half to two hours and are dedicated to aspects of building, contemporary, social, cultural, urban and architectural history.
+If there is greater demand, thematically focused, target group-specific or English-language tours are also conceivable.
+Possible themed tours would then be "Living in the World Heritage Site" (FFHBB e.V.), "Utopia and Idyll" (Henning Holsten), "GEHAG Housing" (Steffen Adam), "Gardens, Green and Open Spaces" (Katrin Lesser) and "Architecture, History, Challenges and Projects" (Ben Buschfeld). - 13.15 - 14.00: Curator-guided tours; at the end of the tours there is the opportunity to visit the rentable museum TAUTES HEIM, with an explanation by the private operators Katrin Lesser and Ben Buschfeld

 - 14.00 - 15.30: Book presentation TAUTES HEIM - Story & Details. with reading and discussions, details and participants for this part of the event will be announced.
 Registration is required.
-(The address will then be announced individually.) - Alternatively: Opportunity for self-organized snacks and/or a visit to the permanent and special exhibition in the Hufeisensiedlung information station.
+(The address will be announced individually.) -

 - 16:00: Keynote lecture or talk on "100 years of Neues Bauen in Berlin" (local venue: possibly Hufeisensiedlung information station, Gutshof Britz or nearby - details, speakers and/or participants to be announced)